Dual Diagnosis Treatment in Arlington County, VA

 Does insurance cover dual diagnosis treatment in Arlington County?

 Insurance coverage for dual diagnosis treatment in Arlington County varies depending on the insurance provider and the specific policy.
-Many insurance plans offer coverage for mental health and addiction treatment.
+Some insurance plans may offer coverage for mental health and addiction treatment.
 It's recommended to contact the treatment center and your insurance provider to determine the extent of coverage available.

 How long does dual diagnosis treatment usually last in Arlington County?